rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Summary

-It will be challenging to create a system that can handle this building block, however if this is done then it will allow us to create an entire thinking system that can act in the world and make human-like decisions.
+It will be challenging to create a system that can handle this building block, however if this is done then it will allow us to create an entire thinking system that can act in the world and make human-like decisions where...

+* **All** knowledge is stored as clips and sequences.
+* Narrative history (aka episodic memory) is itself a sequence.
+* High-level reasoning (aka System 2) is **entirely** the act of arranging clips into sequences with the guidance of emotions (including doubt, curiosity etc).
+* **All** thoughts and physical actions, including the arrangement of clip sequences for reasoning, are are themselves the result of following a clip sequence.

 ![story summary](assets/images/fig-story-summary.png)